 Targeted Temperature Management (TTM) or Therapeutic Hypothermia (TH) is currently one of the most important methods of neuroprotection.
-It involves lowering a patient's body temperature in order to help reduce the risk of ischemic injury to tissue following a period of insufficient blood flow.
-Periods of insufficient blood flow may be due to cardiac arrest and the occlusion of an artery by an embolism as occurs in the case of strokes.
+It involves lowering a patient's body temperature in order to help reduce the risk of ischemic injury to tissues following a period of insufficient blood flow.
+Periods of insufficient blood flow may be due to cardiac arrest and the occlusion of an artery by an embolism, as in the case of strokes (Andresen et al., 2015).

-The mechanisms of action of therapeutic hypothermia (TH) are varied and can affect many metabolic pathways, reactions of inflammation, apoptosis processes, and promote neuronal integrity.
-TH can be induced by invasive means, in which a catheter is inserted into the inferior vena cava via the femoral vein, or by non-invasive means.
-Non-invasive may utilize a chilled water blanket or torso vest and leg wraps which are in direct contact with the patient's skin.
+The mechanisms of action of TTM are varied and can affect many metabolic pathways, inflammation reactions, apoptosis processes, and promote neuronal integrity.
+Invasive methods to induce TTM are initiated by using a catheter inserted into the inferior vena cava via the femoral vein or non-invasive means.
+Non-invasive means may utilize a chilled water blanket, torso vest, and leg wraps that are in direct contact with the patient's skin.
 Studies have demonstrated that patients at risk for ischemic brain injuries have better outcomes if treated with TTM promptly.
 The major goal of TTM treatment is to achieve the target temperature as quickly as possible.
 This may take between 3-4 hours after initiating the cooling process.
 The recommended duration of TTM after reaching the target temperature is at least 24 hours (Koyfman, 2019).

-Hypothermia has been applied therapeutically since antiquity.
-The Greek physician Hippocrates, the namesake of the Hippocratic Oath, considered the first modern doctor, advocated the packing of wounded soldiers in snow and ice (Polderman, Kees, 2004).
-Hippocrates felt that placing his bleeding patients in the snow decreased blood flow; surgeons during the Napoleonic war used the same technique on soon-to-be-amputated limbs.
-Napoleons surgeon, Baron Dominque Larrey recorded that officers, who were kept closer to the fire, survived less often than the minimally pampered infantrymen (Polderman, Kees, 2004).
+Since antiquity, TTM has been applied therapeutically.
+Hippocrates, the Greek physician, was historically noted for the Hippocratic Oath and was considered the first modern doctor and advocated the packing of wounded soldiers in snow and ice.
+Hippocrates felt that placing his bleeding patients in the snow decreased blood flow.
+Surgeons during the Napoleonic war used the same technique on soon-to-be-amputated limbs.
+Napoleon's surgeon, Baron Dominque-Jean Larrey, recorded that officers, who were kept closer to the fire, survived less often than the minimally pampered infantrymen.
 During the 1940s, hypothermia was used to treat pain and retard cancer growth.
 The 1950s led the way to the use of hypothermia as a means of reducing blood flow to vital organs during surgery.

-In 1945 the first medical article described a study on the effects of hypothermia on patients suffering from severe head injury.
-In 1950 TH received its first medical application when it was used in intracerebal aneurysm surgery to create a bloodless operating field (Polderman, Kees, 2004).
-Early research mainly focused on the applications of deep hypothermia when the body's temperature was between 20-25 degrees centigrade (68-77 degrees F).
-This temperature range had many side effects which at the time made deep hypothermia impractical in most clinical situations.
+The first medical article in 1945 described a study on the effects of hypothermia on patients suffering from a severe head injury.
+In 1950 TTM received its first medical application when it was used in intracerebral aneurysm surgery to create a bloodless operating field.
+Initially, early research mainly focused on the applications of deep hypothermia when the body's temperature was between 20-25 degrees centigrade (68-77 degrees F).
+This temperature range had many side effects, which at the time made deep hypothermia impractical in most clinical situations.
 Today, the temperature range is between 320°c (89.60° f) to 360° c (96.8° f) which has demonstrated fewer side effects and more positive results (AHA, 2019).

-During the 1950s more research was done utilizing mild forms of hypothermia.
-The body temperature was kept between 32 and 34 C (90-93 F).
-In the 1980s animal studies indicated the ability of mild hypothermia to act as a general neuro-protectant following a blockage of blood flow to the brain.
-In 2000, following a skiing accident Anna Bgenholm's heart stopped for more than three hours and her body temperature dropped to 13.7C, prior to being resuscitated (BBC News, 2000).
-Two human studies were published simultaneously in 2002 by The New England Journal of Medicine (Winslow, R. 2009).
-Both studies, one occurring in Europe and the other in Australia, demonstrated the positive effects of mild hypothermia applied following cardiac arrest (Holzer, M. 2002).
+During the 1950's more research was done utilizing mild forms of hypothermia.
+The body temperature was kept between 32° and 34° C (90°-93° F).
+In the 1980s, animal studies indicated the ability of mild hypothermia to act as a general neuro-protectant following a blockage of blood flow to the brain.

-The American Heart Association (AHA) and the International Liaison Committee on Resuscitation (ILCOR) in 2003 following the results of these studies endorsed the use of therapeutic hypothermia following cardiac arrest.
+The American Heart Association (AHA) and the International Liaison Committee on Resuscitation (ILCOR) endorsed the use of TTM following cardiac arrest.
 They recommend cooling comatose (lack of meaningful verbal response to verbal commands) adult victims with Return of Spontaneous Circulation (ROSC) after out of hospital Ventricular Fibrillation cardiac arrest to 32 degrees to 34 degrees centigrade for 12 to 24 hours.
-This is also being considered when a person suffers an out of hospital initial rhythm of PEA or asystole.
+This situation is also considered when a person suffers an out-of-hospital initial rhythm of PEA or asystole (Andresen et al., 2015).

-Numerous studies and controlled clinical trials have proven that TH is one of the most important methods of neuroprotection.
-The use of TH improves the outcome in a variety of clinical scenarios such as post-cardiac arrest (Hypothermia after Cardiac Arrest Study Group, 2002), traumatic brain injury (TBI; The Brain Foundation, 2007), and spinal cord injury (Dietrich, 2009).
-It has been used in other diseases where it has proven to be useful such as with victims of a stroke (Yenari and Hemmen, 2010), and acute liver failure (Stravitz and Larsen, 2009).
+Numerous studies and controlled clinical trials have proven that TTM is one of the most important methods of neuroprotection.
+Hypothermia after cardiac arrest improves outcomes in various clinical scenarios such as post-cardiac arrest, traumatic brain injury, and spinal cord injury.
+TTM has been used in other diseases where it has proven to be useful, such as with victims of a stroke and acute liver failure (Koyfman, 2019).

-Current indications and contraindications for HT vary between institutions.
+Current indications and contraindications for TTM vary between institutions.
 Inclusion criteria used by many institutions are:

 Exclusions may include:

-TH may independently alter the patient's physiology.
-Potassium and magnesium levels are seen to drop, and should be replaced.
-Other normal findings are low WBC, and high PT/APPT and LFTs, which do not require treatment.
+TTM may independently alter the patient's physiology.
+Potassium and magnesium levels drop and should be replaced.
+Other normal findings are low WBC and high PT/APPT and LFTs, which do not require treatment.
 Blood gas analysis may show low pH and HCO3- and high pCO2 and pO2.
 Depending on the institution's blood-gas analyzer, these values may or may not be temperature adjusted (Koyfman, 2019).

-Drug metabolism is generally slowed, leading to increased half-life, and hence drug accumulation.
+Drug metabolism is generally slowed, leading to increased half-life and drug accumulation.

-ECG and cardiac changes occur with TH.
-Patients may become hypotensive, bradycardic and have a reduced cardiac output.
-Atrial fibrillation is also common although research demonstrated severe dysrhythmias are seen with temperatures below 30C (86F).
-There can be a prolongation of the PR, QRS, and QT intervals, as well as J-waves.
+ECG and cardiac changes occur with TTM.
+Patients may become hypotensive, bradycardic and have reduced cardiac output.
+Atrial fibrillation is also common, although research demonstrated severe dysrhythmias with temperatures below 30C (86F).
+There can be a prolongation of the PR, QRS, QT intervals and J-waves (Koyfman, 2019).

-TH may induce cold diuresis, leading to volume loss.
-Although coagulopathy and platelet dysfunction is a known side effect of hypothermia, there has been no observed difference in adverse bleeding events following TH, even in those who underwent PCI or thrombolysis in the immediate post-arrest period.
-In patients with intracerebral bleeding, TH has not been shown to increase morbidity or mortality.
+TTM may induce cold diuresis, leading to volume loss.
+Although coagulopathy and platelet dysfunction are known side effects of hypothermia, there has been no observed difference in adverse bleeding events following TTM, even in those who underwent Pre-cutaneous Coronary Intervention (PCI) or thrombolysis in the immediate post-arrest period.
+In patients with intracerebral bleeding, TTM does not increase morbidity or mortality (Koyfman, 2019).

-Birth Asphyxia caused by a reduction in the supply of blood or oxygen to a baby's brain during birth is a major cause of death and brain damage, occurring in approximately 1 per 1000 births and causing around 20% of all cases of cerebral palsy.
-Brain hypothermia, induced by cooling a baby to around 33 degrees C for 3 days after birth has recently proven to be the only medical intervention which reduces brain damage and improves an infant's chance of normal survival after birth asphyxia (Jacobs S, Hunt R, Tarnow-Mordi W, Inder T, Davis P. 2007).
+Birth Asphyxia caused by a reduction in blood or oxygen supply to a baby's brain during birth is a major cause of death and brain damage.
+It occurs in approximately 1 per 1000 births and causes around 20% of all cerebral palsy cases.

-Hypothermia therapy for neonatal encephalopathy has been proven to improve outcomes for newborn infants affected by perinatal hypoxia-ischemia, hypoxic ischemic encephalopathy or birth asphyxia.
-Whole body or selective head cooling to 33-34 C (91-93 F), begun within 6 hours of birth and continued for 72 hours significantly reduces mortality and reduces cerebral palsy and neurological deficits in survivors.
+TTM for neonatal encephalopathy has been proven to improve outcomes for newborn infants affected by perinatal hypoxia-ischemia, hypoxic-ischemic encephalopathy or birth asphyxia.
+Whole-body or selective head cooling to 33°-34° C (91°-93° F), begun within 6 hours of birth and continued for 72 hours, significantly reduces mortality and reduces cerebral palsy and neurological deficits in survivors (Mrelashvili et al., 2015).

 The optimal duration of brain cooling in the human newborn has not been established.